deestbie/console-docs/docs/venom/publishliveevent.md

 3. Select the down arrow to load the calendar popup, then set the date and time the video will broadcast.
 3. In **Duration (In Minutes)** specify a number that indicates estimated maximum live stream play time in minutes (e.g., 60 for 60 minutes).
 3. If you are ready to publish the video, select **Review** to continue, or **Save for Later** to commit your changes and resume publishing this video at a later time.
 Your video will display in the Production Area on the **Home**. page.
-4. Make sure your video is set to "Public" in the **Visibility** before the defined start time.
+4. Make sure your video is set to "Public" in  **Visibility** before the defined start time.

 ## Step 9: Review Stream Details